AMM1902/library-system/README.md

   > Note: Make sure to check the specific version requirements and dependencies of the `JCalendar` before downloading.

+## Usage
+- Run `Main.java` under src/library in your IDE to start the program.

+  > Note: To borrow books, you need to have a member ID.

 ## Contributors
 - [Aung Myat Min](https://github.com/AMM1902)
 - Saw Mya San Aung